superpandas-ai/superpandas/README.md

 It is an extensible configuration class that is used to store the configuration of the SuperPandas library.
 Presently it has configuration for the LLMClient.

 ### SuperPandas
-This is the main class that the user interacts with to use SuperPandas.
+This is the main class that the user interacts with, to use SuperPandas.
 It is initialized with a PandaPack and a SuperPandasConfig to setup the LLMClient.
 It has various methods to query the LLM using the PromptTemplates and to get the results of the queries.

 ### PromptTemplates

+- TBD

 ## Usage
 The project offers both a webapp and a Python API.
 The webapp can be accessed [here](https://superpandas.streamlit.app/).
 The Python library can be used as follows: